-The Roman Catholic Church is known for making claims of possessing the fullness of God given truth, beginning with the Lord Jesus Christ bestowing the authority of the keys exclusively to the Apostle Peter.
-He allegedly carried that on in a chain of apostolic successors.
-Catholic bishops are thus said to have preserved inspired oral tradition for the past 2,000 years.
-It is oftentimes claimed by apologists for Rome that the church fathers were unanimous in their acceptance of various distinctive Roman Catholic dogmas.
+The Roman Catholic Church is known for making claims of possessing the fullness of God-given truth, beginning with the Lord Jesus Christ bestowing the authority of the "keys" to the Apostle Peter.
+According to this viewpoint, apostolic power has been carried on in a chain of apostolic successors.
+Roman Catholic clergy are thus said to have been entrusted with inspired oral tradition for the past 2,000 years.
+Moreover, it is oftentimes claimed by apologists for Rome that the church fathers were unanimous in their acceptance of various distinctive Roman Catholic dogmas, with Protestantism being a johnny-come-lately system of thought.
 These claims are shown to be false for a variety of reasons:

 1.)
 Church history offers descriptions of what people have done in the past.
 Its purpose is not to prescribe what our beliefs ought to be.
 Further, it is improper to view church history in a monolithic way.
 Historical data is subject to interpretation.
 Church history contains all sorts of theological developments, schisms, and reforms.
-It all contributes to the richness and diversity of thought within Christian tradition.
+Those things contribute to the richness and diversity of thought within Christian tradition.
+With that being said, Reformation era concepts did not exist in a vacuum or originate out of thin air.

 4.)
 Both the Roman Catholic and Eastern Orthodox churches make identical claims of having been established directly by Jesus Christ, but maintain contradictory teachings.
 They dispute each other's claims to authority.
 In fact, not a single known patristic author can be cited as agreeing with every uniquely Roman Catholic dogma.

 5.)
 The church fathers sometimes contradicted each other, and even themselves.
-For example, Origen initially argued against self-castration but later had himself castrated to avoid temptation.
-Therefore, we have reason to not put such people on par with the authority of divine Scripture.
+For example, Origen initially argued against self-castration, but later had himself castrated to avoid temptation.
 These men, no matter how godly or theologically gifted, were not inspired by God.
+They had their own ideas of what they thought was true, like us in contemporary culture.
 Sometimes church fathers made factual errors.
-Irenaeus, for example, taught that Jesus Christ lived to be more than fifty years of age, even though gospel tradition indicates otherwise (John 8:57).
+For example, Irenaeus thought that Jesus Christ lived to be more than fifty years of age, despite gospel tradition indicating otherwise (John 8:57).
+They were just as human as the rest of us.

 8.)
 We do not have every document written by each church father on every subject.
-Neither were we present in the early church to take surveys of what everybody believed.
+Neither were we present in the early church to take surveys of what everyone believed.
 Our knowledge of this period is but fragmentary.
-This point alone demonstrates the Roman Catholic claim of unanimous consensus in early church history to be vacuous.
+This point alone demonstrates the Roman Catholic claim of unanimous acceptance of their dogmas in early church history to be vacuous.

 Well said, Jesse!